qza/allthingstalkgo/README.md

 kubectl scale deployment/attgo --replicas=4
 ```

-After the external IP is assigned to the `attgo` service, application can be opened in the browser.
+After the external IP is assigned to the `attgo` service, application can be opened on path `/att`